The 6 Personality Types and How They Impact Your Career Choice

 - Social Worker

 - Physical Therapist

 Most likely to lead and persuade, this group was born to sell and tend to value business or politics.
-They see themselves as being social and ambitious, and have a way with getting a group of people to lean a certain way.
-They are careful to avoid people who are too scientific and analytical, but are definitely drawn to working in groups.
+They see themselves as being social and ambitious and these folks really have the skill for getting a group of people to lean a certain way.
+They are careful to avoid people who are too scientific and analytical but are definitely drawn to a career choice where working in groups is common.

 Compatible with: Social and Conventional

 - School Principal

 - Hotel Manager